 Lack of Authority

-Each claims adjuster has to get authority to sign off on an insurance claim settlement.
+Each claims adjuster has to get the authority to sign off on an insurance claim settlement.
 Many insurance adjusters have experience in determining the relative value of a claim before they receive contact from a St. Augustine personal injury lawyer.
-However, they may still say that they will have to get authority to settle your claim in order to delay the process or to further investigate your claim.
+However, they may still say that they will have to get the authority to settle your claim in order to delay the processor to further investigate your claim.
 If this happens in your case, it may be best for your attorney to file a lawsuit to show that you are serious about the claim and to avoid unnecessary delays in your case.

 In some cases, an attorney may send a letter of demand, asking the insurance company to quickly resolve your claim.
 Some adjusters may miss the deadline included in this letter for a valid reason, such as being busy with other cases or lack of receiving the demand letter.
 However, in some cases, the claims adjuster may refuse to respond because he or she wants to further stall the case or to signal that settlement is fruitless.

 If you run into the situation in which a claims adjuster is refusing to answer your letter, your St. Augustine personal injury attorney can contact the insurance company to see if it has received the letter and is willing to negotiate for a fair amount.
 If the insurance adjuster says that he or she will contact the attorney at another time, the attorney can send another polite reminder and then file suit if there is no movement on the case.
 Alternatively, your attorney may ask to visit with the adjuster personally in order to get a reasonable offer upfront and in person.
 However, another option is that your attorney can proceed with the case by filing a complaint in court to see if that causes the insurance company to respond.

 Contact the Attorneys at Canan Law at (904) 849-2266 and set up a confidential consultation to get started with your case.